groupdocs-comparison/GroupDocs.Comparison-Products/english/comparison/java/_index.md

       # more_feature_loop
       - title: "Easily Compare Documents using Java API"
         content: |
           Through GroupDocs.Comparison for Java API you can easily compare documents of supported formats to find differences among them.
-Following example shows, how to compare two Microsoft Word documents using Java:‎
+Following example shows, how to compare two Microsoft Word documents using Java:

           ```java
           // Create instance of GroupDocs.Comparison.Comparer and call method